Malik Turner (American football)

-Malik Turner (born January 30, 1996) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
+Malik Turner (born January 30, 1996) is an American professional football wide receiver.
 He played college football for the Illinois Fighting Illini, and was signed by the Seattle Seahawks in 2018 as an undrafted free agent.
 He has also played for the Dallas Cowboys and the Michigan Panthers of the United Football League (UFL).

 Early life

 Turner attended Sacred Heart-Griffin High School, where he played football and basketball.
 He received All-Central State Eight honors as a sophomore and junior.

 As a senior, he tallied 69 receptions for 1,378 yards (19.9-yard avg.) and 22 touchdowns, while contributing to a 14-0 record and an IHSA Class 5A state championship.
 He received Central State Eight Conference Player of the Year honors.

 College career

 Turner accepted a football scholarship from the University of Illinois.
 As a true freshman, he appeared in 13 games with 5 starts at wide receiver.
 He registered 25 receptions for 256 yards and one touchdown.
 He had 6 receptions for 84 yards against Louisiana Tech University.

 As a sophomore, he appeared in 12 games with 10 starts.
 He posted 39 receptions for 510 yards (second on the team) and 3 receiving touchdowns (tied for the team lead).
 He had 11 catches for 126 yards against the University of Minnesota.

 As a junior, he started 11 games and missed one contest with an injury.
 He led the team with 48 receptions, 712 yards and 6 receiving touchdowns.
 He had 11 receptions and 164 yards against Northwestern University.
 He made 9 receptions for 107 yards against Western Michigan University.
 He was named honorable-mention All-Big Ten.

 As a senior, he started 9 out of 10 games.
 He missed 2 games with an injury.
 He collected 31 receptions (tied for the team lead), 326 receiving yards (second on the team) and 2 touchdowns.

 He finished his college career with 143 receptions (ninth in school history), 1,804 receiving yards (ninth in school history) and 10 receiving touchdowns.